FloodRunner/FloodRunner/README.md

 ## Contributing

-If you've enjoyed or even hated using this project please let me know throught a pull requests or just open an issue.
+If you've enjoyed using this project, or have an suggestions on making this project better please open a pull requests or issue.

 ## Reporting Issues